COVID-19 Saliva Testing

 - If a residential student receives a positive test result after 5 p.m.
 Monday-Friday or on a weekend, they should contact the Administrator On-Call for the Department of Residence Life at 217-206-8100 to facilitate their isolation process.
 Similarly, if a residential student receives a call from SCDPH directing them to isolate or quarantine after hours or on a weekend, they should contact the Administrator On-Call for the Department of Residence Life at 217-206-8100.

-Students may use an outside vendor for COVID-19 testing at their own expense and can upload their testing documentation to their patient portal, similar to immunizations.
+Students may use an outside vendor for COVID-19 testing at their own expense (as long as they are not breaking isolation or quarantine) and can upload their testing documentation to their patient portal, similar to immunizations.
 These students should notify Health Services of any positive results.

 Any person who believes that a student is not following COVID-19 protocols may contact the Dean of Students.